Convert ODT to SVG

 - Small File Size: Vector data is typically more compact than raster images

-- CSS Styling: Appearance can be controlled with stylesheets
+- CSS Styling: Appearance can be controlled with cascading stylesheets

-- Easy Editing: Modify graphics with design tools or text editors
+- Easy Editing: Modify graphics with design tools or any text editor

 Practical Examples